 Drools Planner API production The is almost stable but is ready. backward incompatible changes occur.
-With the recipe called can UpgradeFromPreviousVersionRecipe.txt [https://github.com/droolsjbpm/drools-planner/blob/ master/drools-planner-distribution/src/main/assembly/filtered-resources/ UpgradeFromPreviousVersionRecipe.txt] you can easily upgrade to a newer version and quickly
+With the recipe called can UpgradeFromPreviousVersionRecipe.txt [https://github.com/droolsjbpm/drools-planner/blob/ master/drools-planner-distribution/src/main/assembly/filtered-resources/

 UpgradeFromPreviousVersionRecipe.txt] you can easily upgrade to a newer version and quickly deal with any backwards incompatible changes.
 That recipe file is included in every release.